DinoChiesa/Apigee-Java-XOP-Handler/README.md

    * messages with 2 parts
    * the first part must have content-type: `application/soap+xml` or `text/xml`, and must be a valid SOAP message.
-   * the second part must have content-type: application/zip
+   * the second part must have content-type: `application/zip` or `application/octet-stream`

-   You could use this as-is, _or_, use it as a starting point, if you wanted to do something different with a XOP message.
+3. You could use this callout as-is, _or_, use it as a starting point, if you wanted to do something different with a XOP message.

-3. The multipart-handler module also allows you to construct XOP messages.
+   The multipart-handler module also allows you to construct XOP messages.
 So you could use the code here as an starting point to a callout that accepts an inbound binary stream, and then constructs a SOAP MTOM+XOP message.
 Lots of other possibilities, of course.